veysiertekin/flink-csv-sample/README.md

 ## Building & Running the Application Stack

-To build application artifact and custom apache-flink image, you need to build an image via two staged `Dockerfile`.
+To build application artifact and custom apache-flink image, you need to build an image with a two staged `Dockerfile`.
 At first stage, application sources will be compiled and an `artifact` will be packaged.
 At second stage, a fresh custom apache-flink image will be backed.

 ```bash
 ➜  docker build . -t flink-case-image